Gender Neutral

 The identification of hereditary genetic variations associated with increased cancer risk – so called Hereditary Cancer (HC) – have become an integral part of medical oncology.
 Best-known examples are the Lynch Syndrome, hereditary breast- and ovarian cancer (BRCA1/ 2) or Li-Fraumeni syndrome.

-The primary objective of this project is the development of a multi-lingual EORTC questionnaire for the assessment of the quality of life of individuals at risk for an HC with or without a previous cancer diagnosis.
+The primary objective of this project is the development of a multi-lingual EORTC questionnaire for the assessment of the quality of life of individuals diagnosed with a hereditary cancer predisposition with or without a previous cancer diagnosis.

 Achievements